dominicfraser/CodeceptJSDockerExamples/dockerizedCodeceptJSMultipleHelpers/README.md

 WebDriverIO helper: `docker-compose -f docker-compose.test.yml run --rm codeceptjs-container-webdriverio` Puppeteer helper: `docker-compose -f docker-compose.test.yml run --rm codeceptjs-container-puppeteer`

-This will run the tests then stop the specififed codeceptjs-container-<helper>. `docker-compose down` will be necessary to stop express-app when you wish to do so.
+This will run the tests then stop the specified codeceptjs-container-< helper >. `docker-compose down` will be necessary to stop express-app when you wish to do so.